Plus, 3 ways to use picture books to build social-emotional literacy

 Here are 3 ways you can use picture books to help develop your little one’s social-emotional literacy:

-For children of any age, most books can be used as springboards for conversations about the characters’ feelings.
+Pick one of the characters and wonder out loud about why that character might be doing what they’re doing.
 “How do you think she might be feeling?”
 “What makes you say that?” and “Do you remember a time when you felt like that?” are good questions to ask if you’re not sure how to begin.

 While any book is a great book for building your child’s social-emotional literacy, there are some really wonderful books that directly discuss emotions and that are great fun to read.